-- We have evaluated the model performance of E3SM EAMv1 in simulating the warm-season 3D radar reflectivity at an hourly scale over the North American sector of the globe by comparing the model results to the 3D distribution of radar reflectivity observed by NEXRAD radars over the CONUS during April-September of 2014-2016.
-The evaluation is achieved by improving the COSP radar simulator and employing special data processing techniques to ensure a fair comparison between model and observations that are different in sampling frequency, horizontal-vertical resolutions, and minimum detection limit. - 300 We find that:
+We have evaluated the model performance of E3SM EAMv1 in simulating the warm-season 3D radar reflectivity at an hourly scale over the North American sector of the globe by comparing the model results to the 3D distribution of radar reflectivity observed by NEXRAD radars over the CONUS during April-September of 2014-2016.
+The evaluation is achieved by improving the COSP radar simulator and employing special data processing techniques to ensure fair comparison between model and observations that are different in sampling frequency, horizontal-vertical resolutions, and minimum detection limit.
+We find that:

-- 1. With default microphysics assumptions in COSP, the simulated subgrid reflectivity PDF is bimodal, in disagreement with radar observations which show that the subgrid reflectivity follows a gamma distribution.
+1. With the default microphysics assumptions in COSP, the simulated subgrid reflectivity PDF is bimodal, in disagreement with radar observations which show that the subgrid reflectivity follows a gamma distribution.
 Changing the microphysics assumptions in COSP to be consistent with the MG2 microphysics parameterization used in E3SM, the bimodality of the subgrid distribution is nearly eliminated.
-It is therefore important to maintain consistency of microphysics assumptions between the host model and radar-echo simulator attached to the model. - 2.
+It is therefore important to maintain consistency of microphysics assumptions between the host model and radar-echo simulator attached to the model as

+- advocated by the COSP community (Swales et al. 2018).
+For more accurate model evaluation, a higher-order consistency between the COSP and the host model is warranted in future studies. - 2.
 Below the 4-km altitude, the simulated domain-mean reflectivities by EAMv1 agree with NEXRAD observations in the magnitude, but the simulation fails to capture the spatial variability.
-The model underestimates the reflectivity in the central U.S. between the Rocky Mountains and Mississippi River.
-This pattern suggests that the model is not adequately representing the mesoscale convective systems that dominate warm-season rainfall in that region.
-The model overestimates the reflectivity outside this region. - 3.
+The model underestimates the reflectivity in central U.S. between the Rocky Mountains and Mississippi River.
+This pattern suggests that the model is not adequately representing the mesoscale convective systems that dominate warm season rainfall in that region.
+The model overestimates the reflectivity outside this region. - 36.
 Above 4-km altitude, EAMv1 shows a severe underestimation of the domain-mean reflectivity, and the negative bias increases with altitude up to 11 km, above which model fails to simulate any valid reflectivity at all, whereas NEXRAD observations show strong radar echoes up to 16 km. - 4.
-EAMv1 can simulate the variability and extreme value of reflectivity at the lower troposphere but significantly underestimate them at high levels.

-The NEXRAD observations used in this study reveal that EAMv1 fails to simulate the occurrence of large ice-phase particles at high levels in deep convective clouds.
+EAMv1 is able to simulate the variability and extreme value of reflectivity at the lower troposphere but significantly underestimate them at high levels. - 365 The NEXRAD observations used in this study reveal that EAMv1 fails to simulate the occurrence of large ice-phase particles at high levels in deep convective clouds.
 In addition, the conclusion of "simulated deep convection is not deep enough" also echoes the dry bias seen in GCMs as manifested in underestimations of total precipitation and individually large rain rates over the CONUS (e.g., Zheng et al., 2019).
 We have now shown that this model deficiency cannot be significantly improved by tuning a single value of the physical parameters in the ZM cumulus and MG2 cloud microphysics schemes.
-Note the largescale circulation is nudged towards observations for the simulations in this study, which represents the upper bound of model performance.
-Compared to the nudged simulations, the free running of EAMv1 has shown nonnegligible biases in the regional circulation (Sun et al., 2019).
+Note the large-scale circulation is nudged towards observations for the simulations in this study, so our results represent the best-case model performance.
+Compared to the nudged simulations, free running of EAMv1 has shown nonnegligible biases in the regional circulation (Sun et al., 2019).
 With the nudged simulations, the large biases in circulation can be excluded so that the performances of physics parameterizations in simulating convective systems can be more insightfully understood.